This section is informative.

 This document is organized as follows.
 Each section is labeled as either normative (i.e., mandatory for compliance) or informative (i.e., not mandatory).

 Certain key PIV terms have assigned meanings within the context of this document.
 The term PIV cardholder refers to a person who possesses a valid PIV Card, regardless of whether they have been issued a derived PIV credential.
-The term applicant refers to a PIV cardholder who has applied for but not yet been issued a derived PIV credential, and the term subscriber refers to a PIV cardholder to whom a derived PIV credential has been issued.
+The term applicant refers to a PIV cardholder who has applied for but has yet to be issued a derived PIV credential, and the term subscriber refers to a PIV cardholder to whom a derived PIV credential has been issued.